 The profile supports the ability to encode classes defined as identifiable objects as derived from either the abstract GML type or abstract feature type:

-AbstractGML (can be used to derive S-100 Information Classes).
+AbstractGML (shall be used to derive S-100 Information Classes).

-AbstractFeature (can be used to derive S-100 Feature Classes).
+AbstractFeature (shall be used to derive S-100 Feature Classes).

 The S-100 GML Profile prohibits the use of the gml:StandardObjectProperties group.